emmanuelroque/pdefourier/README.md

 </p>

 where `ord` can be `inf` or a positive integer.
 In the first case, the solution is given in the form of a Fourier series;
-in the second, as a series truncated to order `ord`.I
+in the second, as a series truncated to order `ord`.

 **Example 1** Consider the problem
 <p align="left">